 • The latest version of application forms for driving and vehicle licences are available at all licensing offices of the Transport Department, various District Offices' public enquiry service centres and the post offices.
 Application forms can also be obtained by facsimile through the Transport Department's customer service hotline 2804 2600 or 1823 Call Centre or downloaded from the Transport Department's website.

-4.11 Submission of Application
+4.11 Means of Submission of Application

 In person / By agent